ARTES accepts applications for a number of awards each year, including:

-- Successful scholarship winners are normally informed by 15th March, and are normally required to attend a presentation ceremony at the Spanish Embassy in London in May.
-They are required to write a 600-word report on their funded research project, to be sent to email@example.com within nine months of receipt of the scholarship.
+- Successful scholarship winners are normally informed by 1st March, and are normally required to attend a presentation ceremony in the Summer.
+They are required to write a 600-word report on their funded research project, to be sent to firstname.lastname@example.org within nine months of receipt of the scholarship.

 - Any publications arising from research supported by these scholarships should include acknowledgement of ARTES and CEEH.